readysetcloud/social-media-scheduler/README.md

     "message": "Hello world!",
     "platform": "twitter",
     "scheduledDate": "2023-10-23T08:48:00",
-    "referenceNumber": "testtweet"
+    "referenceNumber": "testtweet",
+    "campaign": "my test campaign"
   }
 }
 ```

 * **message** - This is the contents of the message you wish to send.
 It must be within the standard 280 characters for a tweet (unless you are a premium member)
 * **platform** - Social media platform to send on.
 Currently only supports `twitter` (case-sensitive)
-* **scheduledDate** - Date and time in UTC you wish to send the message.
+* **scheduledDate** - *Optional* Date and time in UTC you wish to send the message.
 There will be up to an 8 minute delay on the sending of the message.
+If you do not provide this, it will be automatically configured for the next appropriate time slot
 * **referenceNumber** - *Optional* - This is the unique identifier of your social post.
 This is used on the consumer end for tracking purposes.
+* **campaign** - *Optional* - Used to group social posts and space related ones out.
+By default, any social posts sent with matching campaigns will be scheduled at least 5 days apart.

 When a post is successfully scheduled, an EventBridge event will be sent in your AWS account with the following payload: